samuel-bohman/my-personal-website/content/home/about.md

 +++

-# About
+# Hello!

-I am passionate about finding insights in data through statistical techniques and methods and presenting those insights to non-technical audiences.
-This blog is a collection of articles, projects, and tutorials on data science topics and my own experiments with data.
-In my spare time, I like to study and work out.
+I'm Samuel, a PhD student in the Department of Computer and Systems Sciences, Stockholm University.
+I am passionated about finding insights in data through statistical techniques and machine learning methods and presenting those insights to decision-makers and non-technical audiences.
+Prior to my PhD studies, I was a research assistant at the [Institute for Futures Studies](http://www.iffs.se/en/), an independent research institute based in Stockholm.
+This is my personal website with a collection of articles, projects, tutorials, and my own experiments with data.

 Me on [StackExchange](https://stackexchange.com/users/7449689/samuel?tab=accounts)
 Me on [RStudio Community](https://community.rstudio.com/u/samuel/summary)